UBC-MDS/DSCI_522_payla_rzitomer/docs/results.md

 We also turned each categorical features into a series binary columns, one for each level of the feature.
-We did this because we were using a decision tree classifier, and its implementation in scikit-learn requires features to be turned into dummy variables.
+We did this because we were using a decision tree classifier, and its implementation in scikit-learn<sup>6</sup> requires features to be turned into dummy variables.

 We got rid of any observations with NULL values, which wasn’t a large proportion of the dataset (\<7%).